| Stock | Price | Performance | Score | Analysis |

 The aim is to identify one-off leaps in sales and only select those companies that can demonstrate steady, organic double-digit growth.

-Register now free of charge for further top scorer analyses.
+Register now for free to access more top scorer analyses.